mrocklin/blog/_posts/work/2017-06-28-simple-bokeh-server.md

 Bokeh handles this by keeping a synchronized table of data on the client and the server, the `ColumnDataSource`.
 If you define plots around the column data source and then push more data into the source then Bokeh will handle the rest.
-Updating your plots in the browswer just requires pushing more data into the column data source on the server.
+Updating your plots in the browser just requires pushing more data into the column data source on the server.

-In the example below every time someone connects to our server we make a new `ColumnDataSource`, make an update function that adds a new record into it, and set up a calllback to call that function every 100ms.
+In the example below every time someone connects to our server we make a new `ColumnDataSource`, make an update function that adds a new record into it, and set up a callback to call that function every 100ms.
 We then make a plot around that data source to render the data as colored circles.

 Because this is a new Bokeh server we start this on a new port, though in